 Once you establish an initial relationship, use a set of detailed questions to determine the level of buyer commitment to your product or service.
 This method enables your sales representatives to focus in on the most appropriate purchase recommendation for any given prospect and provide a compelling closing offer.
 Inbound salespeople Advise these prospects (opportunities) on how their offering is uniquely positioned to address the buyer’s context.
 If the buyer agrees the salesperson’s offering is best for their context, these opportunities become customers.

 It requires a different mindset for engaging with consumers and a commitment to establishing and nurturing relationships that build trust and loyalty with the customer.

 Because the outreach activity requires analytics about how the prospect is engaging during the connect phase of the inbound sales process and multiple outreach attempts are necessary to connect, Inbound Sales teams need the help of an Inbound Sales Enablement Solution (a CRM that is optimized for this sales methodology) to make this approach productive for them.

 The time and effort invested in the Inbound Sales method offer a substantial payoff unavailable through traditional outreach methods.
-By focusing on buyer needs first and foremost, and heavily personalizing your connection methods, Inbound Sales practitioners have the opportunity to build a significant amount of perceive value with prospects, create a strong, positive brand identity, and deliver unmatched brand value.
+By focusing on buyer needs first and foremost, and heavily personalizing your connection methods, Inbound Sales practitioners have the opportunity to build a significant amount of perceived value with prospects, create a strong, positive brand identity, and deliver unmatched brand value.